Move over kale and coconut water – there are some new food trends ready to take centre stage this year. This week the

 Compared to other dairy-free milks, pea milk is far higher in protein, offering 8 g per serve (240ml), slightly less than skim milk.
 The absorption rate of the protein will differ, as our body finds it harder to absorb plant-based proteins like those found in pea milk.
 That being said, it is a better protein profile than almond milk or rice milk, which contain 2g and less than 1g per serve, respectively.
 The higher protein content in pea milk will lend itself better to making sauces, custards and the like compared to other dairy-free milks.

 Ripple (currently the only company producing pea milk) also contains Omega-3 from the algal oil added.
 Other dairy-free milks don’t generally contain Omega-3 unless it has been added.
 Your standard moo juice naturally contains Omega-3 (with recent research point to organic milks having higher levels).

 Unlike some dairy-free milks, this brand of pea milk has calcium added to it, making it a viable alternative for milk (always remember to shake the carton to distribute the calcium before drinking).

 Similar to rice milk, pea milk is hypoallergenic; meaning those with allergies to nuts soy or dairy can safely consume it.

 - Sugar monster

 Unless buying the unsweetened version, it contains added sugar in the form of cane sugar, which might be a concern for those trying to cut down on added sugars.

 If your interest is piqued, but you don’t live within walking distance of Whole Foods, you may be waiting a while before you can try a pea milk latte, as the brand is currently only selling in America.

 As it is not sold in Australia yet, I couldn’t try it but I will when I see it.
-I found mixed reviews online, with some finding it chalky and unappealing and others loving the creamy, sweet taste (so who the hell knows!?)
+I found mixed reviews online, with some finding it chalky and unappealing; others loved the creamy, sweet taste (so who the hell knows!?)
 The brand is keen to point out it tastes nothing like peas, a guaranteed turn off!